Up to $1,500

-The Feminist Theory Workshop (FTW), which is now in its thirteenth year, offers a unique opportunity for scholars to engage in sustained dialogue about feminist theory as a scholarly domain of inquiry.
-The workshop will be held March 22-23, 2019 at Duke University in Durham, NC.
+The Feminist Theory Workshop (FTW), which is now in its fourteenth year, offers a unique opportunity for scholars to engage in sustained dialogue about feminist theory as a scholarly domain of inquiry.
+The workshop will be held March 20-21, 2020 at Duke University in Durham, NC.
 The “workshop” approach of this conference requires active participation of both presenters and attendees.
 The FTW consists of seminars led by visiting scholars, keynote lectures, and roundtable discussions.
-Our keynote speakers for 2019 are Lauren Berlant, George Pullman Distinguished Service Professor of English and Center for the Study of Race, Politics, and Cultural Center for the Study of Gender and Sexuality at the University of Chicago; Anne Anlin Cheng, Professor of English, Director of American Studies, and affiliated faculty in the Program in Gender and Sexuality Studies at Princeton University; C. Riley Snorton, Professor of English and Gender and Sexuality at the University of Chicago; and Kim TallBear, Associate Professor of Native Studies, Canada Research Chair in Indigenous People, Technoscience, and Environment, Faculty of Native Studies at the University of Alberta, Canada; in addition to special guests who will serve on the closing roundtable.
+Our keynote speakers for 2020 are Judith Butler, Maxine Elliot Professor of Comparative Literature and the Program of Critical Theory at the University of California, Berkeley; Anne Anlin Cheng, Professor of English, Director of American Studies, and affiliated faculty in the Program in Gender and Sexuality Studies at Princeton University; Sharon Holland, Professor of American Studies at the University of North Carolina at Chapel Hill; and Audra Simpson, Professor Anthropology at the Columbia University, NYC; in addition to special guests who will serve on the closing roundtable.

 - STATUS: Ph.D. students or postdoctoral scholars